 Office: Tate Page Hall 111

-Judy Rohrer is the Director of the Institute for Citizenship and Social Responsibility (ICSR) and an Assistant Professor in Diversity and Community Studies at WKU.
+Judy Rohrer is an Assistant Professor in Diversity and Community Studies at WKU.
 She earned her Ph.D. in Political Science from the University of Hawai’i in 2005, and her B.A. in Political Science from Bryn Mawr College in 1989.
 After the completion of her B.A. and during her graduate studies, she worked for progressive nonprofits and activist organizations in the San Francisco Bay Area.
 She is an interdisciplinary scholar with interests in indigenous studies, critical race studies, feminist theory, LGBTQ studies/queer theory, and disability studies.

 Professor Rohrer’s first book, Haoles in Hawai’i, was published in 2010 through the University of Hawai’i Press.
 It is the first volume in a series on race and ethnicity in Hawai’i.
 The text strives to make sense of haole (white person/whiteness in Hawai‘i) and “the politics of haole” in current debates about race in Hawai‘i.
 Recognizing it as a form of American whiteness specific to Hawai‘i, Rohrer argues that haole was forged and reforged over two centuries of colonization and needs to be understood in that context.